Battle of the Catalaunian Plains: Prelude

-Attila crossed the Rhine early in 451 with his followers and a large number of allies, sacking Divodurum (now Metz) on April 7.
-Schultheis notes, however, that sacking of Metz on April 7 may have been a literary trope used by Hydatius and Gregory of Tours to emphasize Attila's pagan nature to a Christian audience and may not be reliable.
-Other cities attacked can be determined by the hagiographies written to commemorate their bishops: Nicasius of Rheims was slaughtered before the altar of his church in Reims; Servatius of Tongeren is alleged to have saved Tongeren with his prayers, as Genevieve is to have saved Paris.
+Attila crossed the Rhine early in 451 with his followers and a large number of allies, sacking Divodurum (now Metz) on 7 April.
+Schultheis notes, however, that the sacking of Metz on 7 April may have been a literary trope used by Hydatius and Gregory of Tours to emphasise Attila's pagan nature to a Christian audience and may not be reliable.
+Other cities attacked can be determined by the hagiographies written to commemorate their bishops: Nicasius was slaughtered before the altar of his church in Reims; Servatius is alleged to have saved Tongeren with his prayers, as Genevieve is to have saved Lutetia.
 Lupus, bishop of Troyes, is also credited with saving his city by meeting Attila in person.
 Many other cities also claim to have been attacked in these accounts, although archaeological evidence shows no destruction layer dating to the timeframe of the invasion.
-The most likely explanation for Attila's widespread devastation of Gaul is that Attila's main column followed the Roman roads and crossed the Rhine at Strasbourg before marching to Worms, Mainz, Trier, Metz, Reims, and finally Orleans, while sending a small detachment north into Frankish territory to plunder the countryside.
-This explanation would support the literary evidence claiming North Gaul was attacked, and the archaeological evidence showing major population centers were not sacked.
+The most likely explanation for Attila's widespread devastation of Gaul is that Attila's main column followed the Roman roads and crossed the Rhine at Argentoratum (Strasbourg) before marching to Borbetomagus (Worms), Mogontiacum (Mainz), Augusta Treverorum (Trier), Divodurum (Metz), Durocotorum (Reims), and finally Aurelianum (Orléans), while sending a small detachment north into Frankish territory to plunder the countryside.
+This explanation would support the literary evidence claiming North Gaul was attacked, and the archaeological evidence showing major population centres were not sacked.

-Attila's army had reached Aurelianum (modern Orleans, France) before June.
+Attila's army had reached Aurelianum (modern Orléans, France) before June.
 According to Jordanes, the Alan king Sangiban, whose Foederati realm included Aurelianum, had promised to open the city gates.
 This siege is confirmed by the account of the Vita S. Aniani and in the later account of Gregory of Tours, although Sangiban's name does not appear in their accounts.
 However, the inhabitants of Aurelianum shut their gates against the advancing invaders, and Attila began to besiege the city, while he waited for Sangiban to deliver on his promise.
-There are two different accounts of the siege of Aurelianum, and Hughes suggests that combining them provides a better understanding of what actually happened.
-After four days of heavy rain, Attila began his final assault on June 14, which was broken due to the approach of the Roman coalition.
-Modern scholars tend to agree that the siege of Aurelianum was the high point of Attila's attack on the West, and the staunch Alan defence of the city was the real decisive factor in the war of 451.
+There are two different accounts of the Siege of Aurelianum, and Hughes suggests that combining them provides a better understanding of what actually happened.
+After four days of heavy rain, Attila began his final assault on 14 June, which was broken off due to the approach of the Roman coalition.
+Modern scholars tend to agree that the Siege of Aurelianum was the high point of Attila's attack on the West, and the staunch Alan defence of the city was the real decisive factor in the war of 451.
 Contrary to Jordanes, the Alans were never planning to defect as they were the loyal backbone of the Roman defence in Gaul.